kubecost/docs/getting-started.md

 ## <a name="custom-prom"></a>Bring your own Prometheus or Grafana

-The Kubecost Prometheus deployment is used as both as a source and a sink for cost & capacity metrics.
+The Kubecost Prometheus deployment is used both as a source and a sink for cost & capacity metrics.
 It's optimized to not interfere with other observability instrumentation and by default only contains metrics that are useful to the Kubecost product.
 This amounts to retaining 70-90% fewer metrics than a standard Prometheus deployment.

 For the best experience, we generally recommend teams use the bundled `prometheus-server` & `grafana` but reuse their existing `kube-state-metrics` and `node-exporter` deployments if they already exist.
-This setup allows for the easiest installation process, easiest on-going maintenance, minimal duplication of metrics, and more flexible metric retention.
+This setup allows for the easiest installation process, easiest ongoing maintenance, minimal duplication of metrics, and more flexible metric retention.

 That being said, we do support using an existing Grafana & Prometheus installation in our paid products today.
 You can see basic setup instructions [here](/custom-prom.md).
 In our free product, we only provide best efforts support for this integration because of the nuances required in completing this integration successfully.
 Please contact us (team@kubecost.com) if you want to learn more or if you think we can help!